GM also resolves civil lawsuits over ignition-switch defect

-NEW YORK General Motors Co (GM.N) said on Thursday it has reached agreements to settle significant portions of the civil litigation brought against it over faulty ignition switches that prompted the recall of millions of vehicles and was linked to 124 deaths.
+NEW YORK, Sept 17 General Motors Co said on Thursday it has reached agreements to settle significant portions of the civil litigation brought against it over faulty ignition switches that prompted the recall of millions of vehicles and was linked to 124 deaths.

 The deals were announced alongside GM's $900 million settlement with U.S. prosecutors to end a criminal probe into the switch problems.
 One would settle about 1,380 injury and death claims consolidated in New York federal court, and another would resolve litigation brought by GM shareholders who say the company lost billions in market value because of safety issues.